Our Services

 Helpful Resources

-There are several factors to consider if your UC is still flaring despite treatment, including a poor medication fit, secondary loss of response, persistent inflammation, or non-UC causes like infection or IBS overlap.
-Next steps often include objective reassessment and either optimizing current therapy or switching classes, including discussing oral JAK inhibitors for UC such as tofacitinib or upadacitinib with appropriate screening and monitoring.
+If your ulcerative colitis (UC) is still flaring despite treatment, several factors may be responsible: poor medication fit, secondary loss of response, persistent inflammation, or non-UC causes such as infection or IBS overlap.
+Next steps typically involve objective reassessment—optimizing current therapy or switching drug classes.
+Options may include oral JAK inhibitors for UC like tofacitinib or upadacitinib, which require appropriate screening and monitoring.

-Key safety considerations, red flag symptoms, and guidance on tests, drug levels, clinical trials, and when surgery is appropriate are detailed below, which can significantly influence the best path forward with your care team.
+Key safety considerations, red flag symptoms, guidance on tests, drug levels, clinical trials, and when surgery is appropriate are detailed below, all of which can significantly influence the best path forward with your care team.

 If you're living with ulcerative colitis (UC) and still flaring despite treatment, you're not alone.
 Many people with UC go through periods where medications seem to lose effectiveness or never fully control symptoms in the first place.